-Insulin may influence body weight gain in former smokersMay 9th, 2012 in Other /
+Insulin may influence body weight gain in former smokersMay 9, 2012 in Medicine & Health / Other

 It is probably safe to say that smokers refuse to give up their vice because they believe their waistlines will only get bigger.
 And while most researchers have long speculated that a metabolic link exists between butting out cigarettes and gaining weight, no study has been able to substantiate this... until now.
 A research team in Austria has found a link between insulin secretion and weight gain after smoking cessation.